puppetlabs/puppet-lint/README.md

 #### Disable checks on the command line

-To disable any of the checks when running the `puppet-lint` command, add a `--no-<check_name>-check` flag to the command.
+To disable any of the checks when running the `puppetlabs-lint` command, add a `--no-<check_name>-check` flag to the command.
 For example, to skip the 140-character check, run:

 ```
-puppet-lint --no-140chars-check modules/
+puppetlabs-lint --no-140chars-check modules/
 ```

 #### Disable checks within Puppet code